About 5G

 Trees and plants

 There are concerns that trees may be removed because like buildings, they can weaken 5G radio signals.
 At Spark we don’t remove obstructions (unless required by a landowner), but plan our coverage footprint and place cell sites as best as possible to allow for this.
 Trees are offered protection under the Resource Management Act.
-Read the Resource Managament Act
+Read the Resource Management Act

 Birds